-- Find a mantra that resonates for you and focus on that mantra from this relaxed space.
+- Find a mantra that resonates for you and focuses on that mantra from this relaxed space.
 A favorite of mine is “Right now is beautiful and perfect.”

 Share a story.
 Share an insight.
 Share your feelings.
 Share your time.
 Sharing is the single most powerful tool for awakening joy in your life.